yatri1609/Python-Basics-Webinar/README.md

 ### 3. Open a Jupyter Notebook

-1. Open the "Anaconda Navigator" application and click "Launch" under Jupyter Notebook (for Windows)
+Open the "Anaconda Navigator" application and click "Launch" under Jupyter Notebook (for Windows)

+OR

 Open Terminal and type `conda activate` (For Linux)